Filmcoating to Saturation Point

-Why is reaching the saturation point so critical in the filmcoating process?
+Why is reaching the saturation point critical in the filmcoating process?

-Studies have demonstrated that exceeding the saturation point causes the excess filmcoat liquid to remain in the machine, container, or bag.
-This leads to large uncoated spots on the seed surface, leaving them unprotected.
-By achieving optimal saturation, the seeds are fully covered with the filmcoat liquid, ensuring better protection.
+Studies have shown that exceeding the saturation point results in excess filmcoating liquid remaining in the machine, container, or bag.
+This leads to large uncoated areas on the seeds, leaving them unprotected.
+By achieving optimal saturation, the seeds receive full coverage, ensuring better protection and effectiveness of the applied treatment.

 Undersaturated